 However, you could be after watching 4K streaming content on your laptop, while on the move.
 Then perhaps the 17inch laptop screen and 4K resolution is going to net a more enjoyable experience than a 1080p alternative.

 For now in the laptop space, it looks best to stick with 1080p panels.
 This way your laptop’s physical size remains practical and portable, 17inch laptops are plenty big enough.
 And at the moment you will still have to lower game resolutions down from 4K, on the bigger hitting AAA titles, that would then get playable, but sub par visuals and you would still hit the 60FPS cap if your hardware could go beyond 60FPS.

 You could pick up a mouse to go with the Acer Predator Helios 300 i7-10750H GTX 1660 Ti 8GB RAM 512GB M.2.
-In our spotlight at the moment is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons, which today is $11.99.
-Price watching this mouse shows that it has had a price drop by $38 during the past couple of weeks, which gives us more reason to select it to go with today’s laptop.
+In our spotlight at the moment is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons, which today is $12.99.
+It’s price, over the past couple of weeks, has increased a bit, by $12.99.
+So with a little look around you should be able to find some more savings on this mouse.
 Our lowest price tracked for this mouse was marked down at $11.99, which we spotted on 15th Aug 2020.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|

 |***||Logitech MX Master 2S||$57.95|